bcgov/entity/rfcs/rfc-txn-audit-history.md

 # Drawbacks

 - The audit feature affects the core model of the API service, and may have uninintended consequences.
 - All of the best options leverage SQLAlchemy.
-This keeps the database as a dumb datastore, and as such the historical pattern of doing data fixes directly on the database will not auto-magically pick up changes toThe data in the table.
+This keeps the database as a dumb datastore, and as such the historical pattern of doing data fixes directly on the database will not auto-magically pick up changes to the data in the table.

 # Alternatives